oleksandrbalan/android-dev-challenge-compose/README.md

 ## :bulb: Motivation and Context

-On the list screen there is a fancy bottom bar to switch between dogs and cats:
+On the list screen there is a fancy bottom bar to switch between dogs and cats.
 Design is inspired with [this dribble](https://dribbble.com/shots/5967252-Tab-Bar-Animation)

 ## :camera_flash: Screenshots